mbund/buckeyectf-2022/writeups/andes/andes.md

 }
 ```

 Now that we are a designator, we can initiate a `playRound` ourselves.
 We don't know or control what `nextVal` is, so we can't just win on our first try.
-To become the `selector` to be able to set the next number is in these functions:
+Only the `selector` can decide what `nextVal` will be, and the code to become the `selector` is in these functions:
 ```sol
 function setNextSelector(address _selector) public onlyDesignators {
     require(_selector != msg.sender);